Thames Valley: Geography

 As a National Character Area, the Thames Valley is bounded to the west by Reading, fanning out roughly in a wedge shape towards the fringes of London.
 It contains 38 Sites of Special Scientific Interest and significant amounts of broadleaf forest, including Burnham Beeches, Windsor Great Park and Richmond Park.

+Governance

+In December 2025, local councils in Oxfordshire, Berkshire and Swindon submitted an expression of interest in forming a Thames Valley mayoral strategic authority covering their combined areas.
+Buckinghamshire, which has a separate county devolution deal, and the City of Milton Keynes declined to join.
+Milton Keynes is intending to join a devolution bid with Bedfordshire.

 Economy

 The Thames Valley is a technology hub centred around Reading, and stretching as far out as Swindon, Oxford and Slough.
 It is part of the M4 corridor.

 Tourism

 As a tourist destination, the Thames Valley is close to the River Thames, running from the source to the M25 motorway.
 It is a popular boating destination.

 Policing

 Thames Valley Police cover the counties of Berkshire, Buckinghamshire and Oxfordshire.
 The force is governed by the Thames Valley Police and Crime Commissioner.